tcltk/tcllib/embedded/md/tcllib/files/modules/math/fourier.md

 If the input length N is a power of two then these procedures will utilize the O\(N log N\) Fast Fourier Transform algorithm\.
-If input length is not a power of two then the DFT will instead be computed using a the naive quadratic algorithm\.
+If input length is not a power of two then the DFT will instead be computed using the naive quadratic algorithm\.

 Some examples: